crazyilian/CreateDemotivatorBot/README.md

 **Hello!**

-This is sources of Telegram Bot [@CreateDemotivatorBot](http://t.me/CreateDemotivatorBot).
+This is the source code of Telegram Bot [@CreateDemotivatorBot](http://t.me/CreateDemotivatorBot).

 ## What this bot can do?